itaipeleg1/corona_virus_NLP/README.md

 # corona_virus_NLP
-This project is a final assignment in Advanced topics in Deep Learning Course
+This project is a final assignment in Advanced topics in Advanced Topics in Deep Learning.

 Authors: Itai Peleg, Anat Korol Gordon

-In this project, we finetuned and explored various NLP techniques for analyzing COVID-19 related tweets.
+In this project, we finetuned and explored Covid-tweet-Bert and BerTweet for covid related tweet classificationclassification of sentiment

 # Download fine tuned models
 You can find best models in this link: